 Breaking 5 barriers for women in sport

-We also speak to Mel Berry, co-founder of Her Spirit, a movement that supports all women to become fitter, stronger and healthier – and have their #BestYearYet.
+We speak to Mel Berry, co-founder of Her Spirit, a movement that supports all women to become fitter, stronger and healthier, and break five barriers for women in sport.

 1. Poor breast support

 Just getting into a sports bra can make you feel like you have had a workout... before you have even started.
 And let’s face it, if your sports bra doesn’t give the right support, exercise can be uncomfortable.

 44 -72% of active women report exercise-induced breast pain as well as injuries caused by their sports bras .
 Poor breast support is a barrier that can prevent some women from participating in sports altogether.

 These barriers are even greater for women who are aiming to lose weight (and have larger breasts) or have faced/are living with breast cancer .
 Regular movement has huge benefits to mental health, weight management, and cancer reoccurrence, so it is easy to see how unhelpful this barrier can be.

 A well-fitted and supportive bra should be an essential piece of sports equipment, so what should you look for?
 To optimise sport bra designs for women, experts are investigating breast biomechanics (which essentially means how much your boobs bounce when exercising!).

 Here are some things you should look for: